Here’s how the design industry is mobilizing for the Climate Strike

 Climate change is a global crisis, one that demands the participation of every citizen to strike it down.
 In an effort to jumpstart this united front, teen activist Greta Thunberg initiated a worldwide Climate Strike, which asks individuals to leave their desks and join local walkouts beginning today.
 These regional strikes are expected to take place in over 150 countries, from Ghana to Ecuador to Pakistan.

 In addition to the hundreds of companies that are striking in solidarity today, many design agencies, architecture firms, and other creatives have chosen to strike—and support the effort through their work.
 Today, artists across several creative industries are not only going on strike, but also creating work that calls attention to the ongoing climate emergency.
-These architects, designers, artists, and content creators all contribute to the shaping of culture, and have pledged to use the impact of their collective voices in media to shift the narrative surrounding our global ecological crisis.
+These architects, designers, artists, and content creators all contribute to the shaping of culture and have pledged to use the impact of their collective voices in media to shift the narrative surrounding our global ecological crisis.

 CREATE AND STRIKE is one mobilization effort from the advertising and branding world, aimed at supporting the global strike Thunberg is spearheading.
-The open letter publicizing it currently has 140 signatories, incouding industry heavyweights like Bill Scott of Droga5, Sairah Ashman of Wolff Olins, and Sara Tate of TBWA.
+The open letter publicizing it currently has 140 signatories, including industry heavyweights like Bill Scott of Droga5, Sairah Ashman of Wolff Olins, and Sara Tate of TBWA.

-These CEOs and founders of creative companies are pledging support for their employees forgoing work on Friday to join the strike, and are encouraging them to develop content that amplifies the need for environmental activism.
+These CEOs and founders of creative companies are pledging support for their employees forgoing work on Friday to join the strike and are encouraging them to develop content that amplifies the need for environmental activism.

 As a contribution to the @createandstrike initiative we’ve created a sticker to help spread the word on your social network.